 The history behind Cranner Sculpture

 Pamela is an American, working and living in Norway.
 She has a wide range of experience within sculpting, has had several commissioned pieces, but is best known for her portrait busts.
-Having the opportunity to strive to capture ones personality, or a magic, fleeting moment in time, is as fulfilling as it addictive.
+Having the opportunity to strive to capture ones personality, or a magic, fleeting moment in time between her models, is as fulfilling as it addictive.
 She also produces individual sculptures and series for sale.

 A varied education has been a fantastic well of inspiration.
-Her art degree included both practical and theoretical information.
+Her art degree was both practical and theoretical.
 At a glance, it may not be obvious how degrees in Engineering Technology, Journalism (PR) and Human Communication may be relevant to art.
-However, they allow Pamela to tackle the technical challenges of a varied material repertoire, create her own presentations (including these web pages) and control information.
+However, they allow Pamela to tackle the technical challenges of a varied material repertoire, create her own presentations (including her brochures and these web pages) and control information.
 Her master's degree is in human communication, with emphasis on nonverbal communication (body language and facial expression).
 Couple this with her favorite subject of sculpting, the human body, and the work options are rich.

 Pam sculpts in different medium based on the piece being produced.
 Choices of materials for the finished article can be quite varied.
 Clay, bronze, cement, concrete and pewter are the norms, but also glass, steel, wood and stone are represented.
 Pam often mounts her work on slabs of granite.
 With a fantastic array of products on the market, the challenges and results can be thrilling.
+However, she proritizes recycling stone and interresting 'treasures'.
 Independent of the project, Pam prefers to do as many of the production tasks as possible herself from creation of the originals to form-making, pouring in pewter, finishing work on bronses and application of patinas on several materials.

 Bachelors degree in Art, both a theoretical and practical degree.
 University of Stavanger,College of Education / University of Stavanger, Norway.